Land Ownership for Foreigners in Indonesia: Understanding HGB, HM, and Other Rights

 Case 1: Princess Lolowah's $37 Million Loss

-Between 2011 and 2018, Saudi royal Princess Lolowah binti Mohammed Al-Saud transferred over $37 million to Indonesian nationals to develop luxury resorts in Bali [13].
+Between 2011 and 2018, Saudi royal Princess Lolowah binti Mohammed Al-Saud transferred more than $37 million to Indonesian nationals to develop luxury resorts in Bali.
 Despite the payments, no completed property was delivered.
-Investigations revealed that the land was never properly transferred into a structure that would have granted her legal rights—no HGB or Hak Pakai was registered in her name or through a valid entity.
-The suspects retained title, and other parties later surfaced with competing claims.
-The princess also lost $500,000 on an unrelated parcel that was never legally for sale.
+Subsequent investigations revealed that the land was never transferred into a structure that would have granted her legal reminder—no Hak Guna Bangunan (HGB) or Hak Pakai was registered in her name or through a valid legal entity.
+The local counterparties retained title, and additional parties later emerged with competing claims.
+The princess also lost an additional $500,000 on an unrelated parcel that was never legally available for sale.

 Case 2: Golden City Fraud in Sumbawa

-American investor Christopher Stephen Smith was promised a 99-year lease and the development of a 300-unit housing project in Sumbawa [13].
-He paid over $7.5 million based on these representations.
-Upon inspection in 2020, no construction had begun, and the land remained under third-party ownership.
-The promised rights—allegedly based on a leasehold (Hak Sewa)—were never registered.
-Smith ultimately filed a criminal complaint after being denied access to the land.
+American investor Christopher Smith was promised a 99-year lease and the development of a 300-unit housing project in Sumbawa.
+Relying on these representations, he paid more than $7.5 million.
+When he inspected the site in 2020, no construction had begun, and the land remained under third-party ownership.
+The promised rights, allegedly structured as a leasehold (Hak Sewa), were never registered.
+Smith ultimately filed a criminal complaint after being denied access to the land

 Conclusion: Compliance Is Non-Negotiable

-Both historical cases illustrate the consequences of investing without proper legal safeguards in a market where land disputes affect thousands of properties annually.
-Foreigners cannot hold Hak Milik titles, and any attempt to bypass this restriction—whether through nominee schemes or verbal agreements—exposes investors to legal voids and financial loss in an environment where fraud cases continue to rise.
+Both historical cases illustrate the consequences of investing without proper legal safeguards and the importance of self-investigationm confirming that the appropriate governmental procedures have been followed .
+Foreigners cannot hold Hak Milik titles, and any attempt to bypass this restriction—whether through nominee schemes or verbal agreements, exposes investors to legal voids and financial loss.
+Adhering to legal structures is not only prudent, but essential when investing in Southeast Asia's largest economy.

 Sources: